Alexander ArmstrongBack to client list »

 Comedian, actor, quiz show host, singer, adventurer, presenter.
 Alexander Armstrong has many strings to his entertainment bow.

 As a regular face of primetime TV, he is best known for being one half of comedy duo Armstrong and Miller alongside fellow actor Ben Miller.
-Alexander shot to fame starring in four series of Armstrong and Miller from 1997 to 2001 before renewing his partnership with Ben for BAFTA winning The Armstrong and Miller Show in 2007 for three series.
+Xander shot to fame starring in four series of Armstrong and Miller from 1997 to 2001 before renewing his partnership with Ben for BAFTA winning The Armstrong and Miller Show in 2007 for three series.

-He has also turned his hand to straight acting and has starred in numerous TV dramas including Love Life, Life Begins, Saxondale and he also appeared in Julia Davis 2012 comedy Hunderby.
-Alexander appeared in the ITV2 post-apocalyptic sitcom Cockroaches.
+He has also turned his hand to straight acting and has starred in numerous TV dramas including Love Life, Life Begins, Saxondale and appeared in Julia Davis 2012 comedy Hunderby.
+Xander appeared in the ITV2 post-apocalyptic sitcom Cockroaches.
 He also is the voice of the children cartoon series Danger Mouse.

-Music is a huge love of Alexander’s and he presents a weekend radio show for Classic FM.
+Music is a huge love of Xander’s and he presents a weekend radio show for Classic FM.
 In 2015 he joined forces with the stars of the Warner Music Group, working on a medley of classical songs for his debut solo vocal album, A Year of Songs.
 It reached number six on the UK Albums Chart in its first week and topped the UK Classical Charts, the first time a comedian/actor has reached number one in that chart!
 In 2016 he released his second album, Upon a Different Shore, and toured the UK performing.
 He also starred as Max Detweiler in the TV special The Sound of Music Live for ITV in 2015.

-In a quest to discover the story behind his family history, Alexander featured in the BBC series, Who Do You Think You Are? in 2010 discovering that he was a descendant of William the Conqueror!
+In a quest to discover the story behind his family history, Xander featured in the BBC series, Who Do You Think You Are? in 2010 discovering that he was a descendant of William the Conqueror!

 Hugely popular on the corporate circuit, Alexander Armstrong is much in demand for awards hosting, after dinner speaking and PR campaigns.